itamadev/blog/content/posts/20221126-adopting-tech/index.md

 Here is a curated list of some of the key features I look into when learning and considering using tech in my personal projects or at work with the teams I work with.

-## Activenes & Community
+## Activity & Community

-One of the first and more noticeable things to look for when checking out new tech is the community and activeness of the project, an active community can serve you well at the start and further down the road.
+One of the first and more noticeable things to look for when checking out new tech is the community and activity of the project, an active community can serve you well at the start and further down the road.

 It could be helpful even when reading into the tool you're using with more articles or documentation being written or when getting stuck and in need of help, someone might just be stuck with you, and even better - someone might have already got a solution to your problem!